cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 ## {% fa fa-angle-right %} Can I test Gatsby.js sites using Cypress?

 Yes, as you can read in the official {% url "Gatsby docs" https://www.gatsbyjs.com/docs/end-to-end-testing/ %}.
-You can also watch "Cypress + Gatsby webinar" {% url recording https://www.youtube.com/watch?v=Tx6Lg9mwcCE %} and browse the webinar's {% url slides https://cypress.slides.com/amirrustam/cypress-gatsby-confidently-fast-web-development %}.
+You can also watch the "Cypress + Gatsby webinar" {% url recording https://www.youtube.com/watch?v=Tx6Lg9mwcCE %} and browse the webinar's {% url slides https://cypress.slides.com/amirrustam/cypress-gatsby-confidently-fast-web-development %}.